GerardWassink/PIXEL-boot/README.md

 1. Text console, requiring user to login

-### 2. Text console, automatically logged in as pi user
+2. Text console, automatically logged in as pi user (not implemented, see above)

 3. Desktop GUI, requiring user to login